Fiona Grasby

-Wing Commander Fiona Jane Grasby, is a Royal Australian Air Force (RAAF) officer.
+Fiona Jane Grasby is a Royal Australian Air Force (RAAF) officer.
 She served as Warrant Officer of the Air Force (WOFF-AF) from 6 November 2019 until 1 December 2022.
 Grasby was the first woman to serve as WOFF-AF and the first woman to be appointed a service warrant officer in the Australian Defence Force.

 Early life

 Grasby was raised in Gwandalan, New South Wales.
 Her father had served with the 1st Battalion, Royal Australian Regiment during the Vietnam War.